niraljshah/SupervisedLearningOverview/README.rst

 -------------------------------------------------------------------------------------------------------------------------

-Mandatory inputs required:
+:Mandatory inputs required:
   A Pandas DataFrame

-Optional inputs in the given order:
+:Optional inputs in the given order:

-Column numbers for the predictors in the form of a LIST
+  - Column numbers for the predictors in the form of a LIST
       Default: It will take all columns except the last one.

-Column number for the response in the form of a LIST
+  - Column number for the response in the form of a LIST
     Default: It will take the last column.

-Test size in Float Ex.
+  - Test size in Float Ex.
 0.3 for 30% Test Size.
 Default: 0.25

 ----

 README file for the task

 Written in reStructuredText or .rst file, and used to generate the project page on PyPI.
+Images coming soon...